afontainec/chinchay-docs/docs/middleware/access.md

   #### The Incorrect Way: add a is_admin

-  Well maybe a went a bit too far, it is not "incorrect", its more the old fashioned way.
+  Well maybe a went a bit too far, it is not "incorrect", it's more the old fashioned way.
 Just add a `is_admin` boolean to the user relation, for example:

   ```javascript
   exports.up = function (knex) {